zainpay/zainpay-nodejs-sdk/README.md

 ## 15. Deposit Verification
-- The request can be used to verify a funds deposit notification received via our Deposit WebHook notification event
+- This endpoint enables a merchant to verify a funds deposit notification received via our Deposit WebHook notification event

     **Parameter:** txnRef(required).
 The txnRef sent in the webhoook notificatoin payload.